ThinkR-open/isc-proposal-licence/proposal_licence.md

 We would also need a “floating budget” of 4K for external legal opinion (to be used or not), and of 1K for documentation.
-These two budgets will allow us to buy documentation if we need to, and to get advices from an expert in case of need.
+These two budgets will allow us to buy documentation if we need to, and to get advice from an expert in case of need.

 Below is a summary of our needs: